likicv/usysml-test-cases/test_cases.md

 ## Description

-This use case addresses //-type comment
+This Test Case shows use of //-type comment

+## Scope

+The scope of this Test Case is uSysML v0.02, the applicable keywords
+are: `package`, `part def`, and `part`.

 ## SysML v2 textual notation